AyushMann29/GrabHack-Project-Nova/README.md

 python --version
 pip --version

-Installation
+## Installation

 Clone the repository:

     git clone https://github.com/AyushMann29/GrabHack-Project-Nova
     cd GrabHack-Project-Nova

-    Install the required Python libraries.
-First, run the following to generate the requirements.txt file from your environment:

-    pip freeze > requirements.txt

 Then, install the dependencies:

     pip install -r requirements.txt

     Create the training data file.
 The backend expects a CSV file named catalyst_train.csv to exist in the same directory.
 You'll need to add your training dataset here.

-Usage
+## Usage

 Run the Flask backend server:

-    python your_flask_app_name.py
+    python main.py

-    (Replace your_flask_app_name.py with the name of your Python script.)

 Open the frontend in your web browser by navigating to the index.html file located in the root directory.

  Use the application by selecting either the "Single Entry" or "Upload CSV" tab and submitting your data.
 The predictions and model metrics will be displayed directly on the page.

 Project Structure